alexandrerays/personal-website/content/authors/admin/_index.md

 greeting: alzahawi::shilaan()
 ---

-I'm a PhD candidate in [**Organizational Behavior**](https://www.gsb.stanford.edu/programs/phd/fields/organizational-behavior) at the Stanford Graduate School of Business and a [**Stanford Data Science Scholar**](https://datascience.stanford.edu/programs/stanford-data-science-scholars-program).
-Stanford Data Science Scholars are early-career researchers from all parts of the University who are using and developing data science methods in their research.

-I'm interested in Organizational Behavior, with a special interest in Leadership and Managing Groups and Teams.
-In addition to my substantive work in Organizational Behavior, I'm interested in meta-science and methods.
-My favorite letter in the alphabet is <i class="fab fa-r-project" aria-hidden="true" style="color:#035AA6"></i>, and I am weirdly evangelical about it.
-In my free time, I enjoy hot yoga, deadlifting, hiking, and taking board games much too seriously.
+I am a Data Scientist with over 10 years of experience in artificial intelligence, machine learning, software engineering, and systems design.
+Throughout my career, I have worked across multiple industries, including investment banking, IT consulting & outsourcing, fintech, manufacturing, education, healthcare, and casinos.

+I have a strong academic background, holding a bachelor's degree in computational physics and a master's degree in engineering, both from [**USP (University of São Paulo)**](https://www5.usp.br/).

+My expertise spans Python, SQL, machine learning, statistics, data modeling, and project management.
+I have successfully led multidisciplinary teams from various countries.
+With over three years of experience working for US companies, I have developed a deep understanding of global business and technology landscapes.

+I thrive in complex problem-solving environments, bringing a proactive and strategic approach to optimizing analytical processes, designing scalable systems, and driving innovation.
+Whether in financial services, education, or healthcare, I adapt quickly to new challenges and leverage data-driven insights to create impactful solutions.

 <center>

-#### <i class="fa fa-download" aria-hidden="true" style="color:#035AA6"></i> {{< staticref "cv/alzahawi.pdf" "newtab" >}}Download my CV{{< /staticref >}}
+#### <i class="fa fa-download" aria-hidden="true" style="color:#BBDEFB"></i> {{< staticref "cv/alzahawi.pdf" "newtab" >}}Download my CV{{< /staticref >}}
 </center>